Toronto School of Theology

-The Toronto School of Theology (TST) is an ecumenical consortium of seven theological colleges and is affiliated with the University of Toronto.
-TST is the largest ecumenical consortium for theological education in Canada.
-Its seven member schools are Emmanuel College, Knox College, Regis College, St. Augustine's Seminary, University of St. Michael's College Faculty of Theology, Trinity College Faculty of Divinity, and Wycliffe College.
+The Toronto School of Theology (TST) is an ecumenical consortium of seven theological colleges.
+It is affiliated with the University of Toronto.
+Its seven member schools are Emmanuel College, Knox College, Regis College, St. Augustine's Seminary, the University of St. Michael's College, Trinity College Faculty of Divinity, and Wycliffe College.
+Since 2022, Regis College and the University of St. Micheal's College have operated academically as the federated Regis-St. Michael's Faculty of Theology.

-Each of TST's member colleges are fully accredited by the Association of Theological Schools in the United States and Canada.
 Academic standards are consistent with those of the University of Toronto, which holds TST accountable through a highly developed process of quality assurance.

-The TST consortium offers a full range of professional and academic degrees, for different educational purposes.
+The Toronto School of Theology is the largest ecumenical consortium for theological education in Canada.
+The TST consortium offers professional and academic degrees, for different educational purposes.
 Some are primarily professional in character, while others are oriented to general theological studies or research.
 All degree programs operate at the post-baccalaureate level, and degrees are conferred conjointly by the University of Toronto.

-By bringing together established and junior scholars from a wide variety of Christian and non-Christian traditions, in the context of one of the world's preeminent research universities, TST offers students an exceptional opportunity to research and understand the Bible, Christian belief and discipleship, the history of Christianity and Church leadership, and to prepare for various forms of ministry in the contemporary world.